-These books are physical copies and can be checked out through our Front Door Pick Up Service or by scheduling an appointment to browse in the library.
+The library is now open on Tuesdays & Fridays!
+These books can also be checked out through our Front Door Pick Up on Mondays & Thursdays or by scheduling an appointment on a Wednesday.

 If you need help accessing any of these titles or using front door pickup, email or call us and we will be happy to assist you!

 Tag(s): World War II, space, science fiction, nonfiction, music, mental illness, interviews, historical fiction, friendship, fiction, families, book notes, biographies

 Posted on September 18, 2020 at 1:54 PM by Genesis Gaule

 You hear that bell ringing?
 It means that school has started once again, and with it comes the required textbook readings.

 I do not have to tell you how many times I have looked at a syllabus and stared at the required reading list just thinking, “Why, oh why, did I take this class.”
 It’s probably the same, if not similar, for quite a few students out there.
 Then when it comes down to it and you start reading them, you just start to get tired and find no enjoyment.
 Don’t get me wrong, there have been some textbooks I have enjoyed reading.
 However, the majority of them have been very long and dry.

 Don’t let this deter you from enjoying reading though.
 We all know that there are other books that we can read for fun.
 You just need to know when to read them, while still maintaining that textbook reading schedule.
 I have found a couple ways in which to do this.

 Reading is meant for a variety of reasons.
 Whether it be for educational purposes, for informative purposes, or for fun.
 Overload of schoolwork has been seen to cause many issues for students, and in order for these issues to not happen students need to have a way to decompress.
 Finding time to read something enjoyable is what I try and do, maybe it can help you as well.